Present Your Bodies As a Living Sacrifice to God

 But First, a Life of Worship

 Therefore, it is absolutely essential that Paul put worship before mercy and that he define the Christian life as worshipful before he defines it as merciful.
 Or to put it more carefully, Paul defines the Christian life as worship so that it can be merciful.
-If we are not worshipping in our behavior—that is, if we are not making much of God's mercy in Christ in and along side our behavior—we are not giving people what they need most.
+If we are not worshiping in our behavior — that is, if we are not making much of God’s mercy in Christ in and alongside our behavior — we are not giving people what they need most.
 And that is not merciful.
 A merciful lifestyle depends on a worshipful lifestyle.
 So before Paul defines Christian living as merciful, he defines it as worshipful.

 Spiritual Worship: A Presenting of a Sacrifice to God

 First, Paul says it is a presenting of a sacrifice to God.
 “Present your bodies as a sacrifice . . . to God.”
 This is the language of worship from the Old Testament.
 In coming to God the worshiper brought a sheep or a bull or a pigeon and sacrificed it on the altar as an offering to God.
 There were different kinds of sacrifices but at the heart of it was that sin demanded punishment, and the slain animal represented God’s willingness to accept a substitute so that the worshiper might live and have an ongoing relationship of forgiveness and joy with God.